MchainNetwork/mchain-docs/docs/learn/mark-arbitrum/what-is-mark-arbitrum.md

 ## From Arbitrum to Mchain v2

 Users can utilize a bridge to transfer their tokens to the Mchain v2 Mainnet.
 Alternatively, they may continue using them on the Arbitrum, whichever they prefer.

-## MAR ERC20 to MARK Arbitrum

-If you hold MAR ERC20 coins on Ethereum, you can automatically convert them to MARK Arbitrum.
-To do this, send the coins you wish to convert from your wallet to the address 0x000000000000000000000000000000000000dEaD.
-You will automatically receive the MARK coins on the Arbitrum One network at the same wallet address.
-If you have not received the coins for several minutes, please get in touch with us on Telegram at [@MchainInfo](https://t.me/MchainInfo).